-"Lobbying for Globalization" (with Paola Conconi and Mathieu Parenti).
+"Lobbying for Globalisation" (with Paola Conconi and Mathieu Parenti).
 Previously circulated as "Globalization For Sale", CEPR Discussion Paper 14597.
-Conditionally accepted for publication in the Economic Journal
+Forthcoming in the Economic Journal

 Featured in a column on VoxEU and on ProMarket